SimplySphere/simplysphere.github.io/gpt.md

 </div>

 ## Problems + Solutions
 - **Large training runs are expensive**: Training a serious language model can take a lot of compute, so the project uses smaller local profiles first.
-The `debug` profile proves the pipeline works quickly, while `local-mvp` gives a better local test without jumping straight to massive models.
+The debug profile proves the pipeline works, while local-mvp gives a local test to iterate and work on without having to worry about time.

-- **Generic answers are not enough**: A normal model may give vague or incorrect Webb answers.
-The solution was to add grounding, Webb-specific datasets, source policies, and evaluation prompts so answers can be checked against actual project data.

-- **Quality is hard to measure**: A model can appear to work in a few examples but still fail on hidden cases.
-WebbGPT handles this by using evaluation files, validation data, test cases, and experiment notes that track problems like topic drift, semantic loops, and weak catalog accuracy.
+- **Quality vs complexity**: A model can appear to be learning through certain measurements but actually be failing generally.
+WebbGPT handles this by using evaluation files, validation data, test cases, experiment notes, and many qualitative samples that track problems like topic drift, semantic loops, and weak catalog accuracy.

 <div style="width: 90%; height: 700px; border: 1px solid #ccc; border-radius: 8px; overflow: hidden; margin: 20px 0;">
   <iframe